BetonQuest/BetonQuest/docs/Documentation/Schedules.md

 icon: octicons/clock-16
 ---
 # Schedules
-Schedules allow you to run events periodically at specific times.
+Schedules allow you to run events periodically at specific times for the entire server.

 ## Static Events
 When running events from a schedule it is unclear how events should behave: